riandy-dimas/gitlab-deployment-info/README.md

 Download and load this folder to your chrome browser via `chrome://extensions`.
 Don't forget to modify the `BASE_JIRA_URL` in `popup.js`.

+## Installation

+- Download this repository
+- Go to `chrome://extensions`
+- Click `Load unpacked`
+- Select the downloaded repository folder

+## How to Use

+- Go to one of your repositories
+- Click the extensions
+- Pin it to toolbar if necessary

 ## Screenshot

 - <img width="385" alt="image" src="https://github.com/user-attachments/assets/00cb1011-eba4-4c38-9990-d86cc18f262b" />